arendst/Tasmota/CONTRIBUTING.md

 Everybody is welcome and invited to contribute to Sonoff-Tasmota Project by:

-* Testing new released features and reporting issues.
+* Testing newly released features and reporting issues.
 * Providing Pull Requests (Features, Proof of Concepts, Language files or Fixes)
 * Contributing missing documentation for features and devices on our [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Contributing)